-Dana Dratch, writing for FoxBusiness.com, lists the following deductions available to small business owners that are sometimes overlooked:
+Dana Dratch, writing for FoxBusiness.com, lists the following small business tax deductions available to business owners that are sometimes overlooked:

 - Home office – a room or a portion of a room that is used exclusively for your business and nothing else.
 To compute the deductible amount, measure the area you use for your home office and divide it by the entire square footage of your home.
 Use that percentage to figure out how much of your rent or mortgage, utilities and homeowners or renters insurance you can deduct.

 - Office supplies – this includes pens, pencils, printer paper and cartridges, staples, paper clips and similar items.

 - Office furniture – from Aeron chairs to Ikea file cabinets, you can either deduct 100% of the total cost of any office furniture you buy during the year, or depreciate it incrementally over seven years using the IRS chart to make the calculation each year.

 - Other office equipment – this includes your computer and peripherals, printer and similar devices.
 Again, it can be a one-time 100% deduction or a depreciation over five years.

 - Software – for 2013 taxes, you’re allowed to deduct this 100%.
 We’re waiting to see whether Congress extends it for 2014 and beyond.

 - Business – and industry related subscriptions – they are 100% deduction for the tax year in which they were purchased.